Grigori Grabovoi: Russia

 In 1999, Grabovoi lectured at the Center for Education and Training of Specialists in Modern Technologies for the Prevention and Elimination of Emergencies of the Ministry of Emergency Situations - Emergency Monitoring and Prediction.
 The Ministry of Emergency Situations also confirmed that Grabovoi had contacted them in 2001 for further cooperation.

 In 2000, he introduced the program "Grigori Grabovoi, The Formula of Health" to Russian television channel TV-6.
 In the same year, the newspaper "Variant Management - Forecast" was founded under the DRUGG Foundation.
 It ran for 10 issues and was terminated in 2005.

-In 2001, E. P. Kruglyakov, from the Russian Academy of Natural Sciences (RANS), published a report at the symposium "Science, Pseudoscience and Paranormal Phenomena", which also mentions the "crystal module" developed by Grabovoi.
+In 2001, E. P. Kruglyakov, from the Russian Academy of Sciences (RAS), published a report at the symposium "Science, Pseudoscience and Paranormal Phenomena", which also mentions the "crystal module" developed by Grabovoi.
 According to Grabovoi, this module, as Kruglyakov explains, halves the force of a nuclear explosion and can be used in nuclear power plants to protect against disasters.

-In a 2003 report by the Presidium of the Russian Academy of Sciences on pseudoscience, Kruglyakov, sharply criticized Grabovoi's activities:
+In 2003, a report by the Presidium of the Russian Academy of Sciences on pseudoscience, Kruglyakov, sharply criticized Grabovoi's activities:

 In 2002, the Cinematography Fund of the Russian Ministry of Culture financed the film The Mission of Grigori Grabovoi.
 In the same year, Grabovoi served as vice president of the Russian Financial Union, a fund to support state programs.

 In 2004, Grabovoi became a member of the Public Academy for Security, Defense and Law Enforcement.
 He was later expelled after questions were raised about his credentials.